sergiotales1/CS/math-for-computer-science/chapter_4/notes.md

 Example: gcd(18, 24) = 6 <- 6 can divide both

+# Bézout identity

+Let a and b be integers with greatest common divisor d.
+Then there exist integers x and y such that ax + by = d

 # Water gallons

 We found out that every amount of water in each jug "a" and "b" can be represented as a linear combination.